jhlothamer/godot_game_state_saver_plugin/addons/game_state_saver/README.md

 ### GameStateHelper

-Use this node to save property values of it's parent node.
+Use this node to save property values of its parent node.

 ### Properties